Farès Ziam

 Farès Ziam (born March 21, 1997) is a French professional mixed martial artist and kickboxer who competes in the Lightweight division of the Ultimate Fighting Championship (UFC).

 Background

 Born into a Franco-Algerian family in 1997, he was a fan of mixed martial arts and Brazilian jiu-jitsu.
 It was a family affair, with everyone involved in combat sports.
 His father, Taïeb, who was a former pro boxer that hung up his gloves in the 2000s, has of course had something to do with it.
 His stepfather did Brazilian jiu-jitsu while his two brothers did Muay Thai.
-At 12, Ziam began practising combat sports with full contact.
+At 12, Ziam began practicing combat sports with full contact.
 At 13, he began doing Brazilian jiu-jitsu, kickboxing and MMA once or twice a week.
 Starting at 14, he did judo, BJJ and kickboxing for three years, he then joined the Ezbiri team in Villeurbanne to do MMA professionally.

 Kickboxing career

 On June 13, 2015, Ziam defeated Tom Pedereno by technical knockout at Sanda Pro Fight Tour #1.

 On October 13, 2015, Ziam faced Yazid Boussaha for the vacant ISKA K-1 European 72.5kg title.
 He won the fight by unanimous decision.

 On April 8, 2016, Ziam faced Igor Kozak at Fight Night ONE.
 He won the fight by second round doctor stoppage.

 On October 28, 2017, Ziam made his Glory promotional debut at Glory 47 against Mohamed Souane.
 The fight was declared a draw after three rounds.